2023: Group Roots For Osinbajo, Says VP Is Clear Choice

-A group of professionals from different walks of life across the 774 local government areas in Nigeria under the aegis of Nigerians United for Osinbajo (NUFO) has declared that the Vice President Yemi Osinbajo is the best candidate to succeed President Mohammed Buhari come 2023.
+A group of professionals drawn from the 774 local government areas in Nigeria under the aegis of Nigerians United for Osinbajo (NUFO) has declared that the Vice President Yemi Osinbajo is the best candidate to succeed President Muhammaud Buhari come 2023.

 In a statement released to journalists on Tuesday, the spokesman of the group, Engr.
 Kabir Ahmed, noted that VP Osinbajo possesses the right qualification and experience to occupy the number one seat in the country.